 - As vitamin D levels dip in the winter (we receive vitamin D naturally from sunlight), consider a supplement to keep your levels at an optimum level through the short days.

 - Buy a few hardy plants and flowers and keep them around your home.
 The greenery and color will help to increase a sense of well-being, also a scientific benefit of green plants.

 As your neighbors in Anchorage, we understand that these days may be a bit challenging, and we know we can help.
-Stop into Bagoy’s Florist & Home for a few plants for your home, and don’t forget to pick up your 2-for-1 fresh cut flowers.
+Stop into Bagoy’s Florist & Home for a few plants for your home, and don’t forget to pick up your fresh-cut flowers.
 Keep one bouquet for yourself and give one to a friend, and help us spread the happiness!